mfitz/knacktorle/README.md

   -n NUM_OPTIONS, --num-options NUM_OPTIONS
                         The number of potential answers to display.
 Optional, default is 3.
   -r RATING_TOLERANCE, --rating-tolerance RATING_TOLERANCE
                         The tolerance around movie review rating matching.
-Optional, default is 0.1.
+Optional, default is 0.1, meaning a clue with an IMDb score of 6.4 will match movies with scores from 6.3 to 6.5 inclusive.
+This mechanism exists because IMDb scores can change over time as more people provide review scores.
 ```

 To solve today's puzzle, assuming you downloaded the IMDb data to the `data` directory: